Metro Richmond Zoo: Primates

-In late July 2012, the zoo opened an enclosure that houses Farley and Zoe, two juvenile orangutans.
+In late-July 2012, the zoo opened an enclosure that houses Farley and Zoe, two juvenile orangutans.
 Guests can interact and come face-to-face with Farley and Zoe through glass windows.
 On March 2, 2021, the pair had a male baby, named Taavi.
 Another organgutan at Tasha may act as a surrogate mother.
 Adjacent to the orangutans are a pair of white handed gibbons.

-Miracle of Christmas Live at the Zoo
+Miracle of Christmas live at the zoo

 Every year since 2003, the Metro Richmond Zoo hosts a Christmas pageant on December 21, 22, and 23.
 The zoo is decorated with thousands of Christmas lights, wreaths, and trees.
 The fifteen-minute outdoor pageant celebrates the birth of Jesus Christ.
 The Miracle of Christmas also features live animals from the zoo.

 Research projects and conservation efforts

-Metro Richmond Zoo participates in several scientific research and wild life conservation projects.
+Metro Richmond Zoo participates in several scientific research and wildlife conservation projects.
 The zoo also plays a key part in addax and eastern bongo conservation.
 The bongo herd has had several calves born in the past several years and many of the addax born at the zoo have been released to the wild.
-Other threatened and endangered animals living here include Asian black bear, Bengal tiger, Galapagos giant tortoise, and black-and-white ruffed lemur.
+Other threatened and endangered animals living here include the Asian black bear, Bengal tiger, Galapagos giant tortoise, and black-and-white ruffed lemur.